mhannum72/mylunch/README.md

 todo
 ====

+* I'm going to try adding the date to the footer

 * Store the height and the width of the 'window' in some variables.
 Create a 'resize' handler that will adjust the layout a bit if the window width changes.
 You'll have to create a default 'minwidth'.
 The only height change